Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`dependentVariablesToSave`

-        - :literal:`std::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
+            :literal:`std::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
 How this is exactly done is explained below.
 By default, an empty list is used and no dependent variable is saved.
 See the tutorial on :class:`DependentVariableSaveSettings` for more details on this class.
-Note that the literal:`dependentVariablesToSave` may be left unspecified, in which case no dependent variables are saved, so:
+Note that the :literal:`dependentVariablesToSave` may be left unspecified, in which case no dependent variables are saved, so:

         .. code-block:: cpp